SoulSwapFinance/soulswap-api-avalanche/README.md

 The SoulSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface SoulSwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

-The API is designed around the CoinMarketCap [requirements document](https://docs.google.com/document/d/1S4urpzUnO2t7DmS_1dc4EL4tgnnbTObPYXvDeBnukCg).
+The API is designed around the CoinMarketCap API [requirements document](https://docs.google.com/document/d/1S4urpzUnO2t7DmS_1dc4EL4tgnnbTObPYXvDeBnukCg).